The Unified Smart Bar

 The Smart Bar label updates to show your current selection — either the category name or the specific model name — so you always know what's active.

-Thinking Toggle
+Thinking Levels

-Execution Presets
+Engine Presets

-Mode Icon What It Does Model Category
+Mode Prefix Icon What It Does Model Category

 When you pick a preset, two things happen: